🧘 Curs nou de Abheda Yoga

 Leave aside the doubts about external things.

-To overcome doubts about the lower things, use divine wisdom, which is absolute, perfect.”
+To overcome doubts about lower things, make use of Divine Wisdom, which is absolute, perfect.”

-In this way, PADMA-SAMBHAVA studied and received all the SUTRAs, TANTRAs and teachings from the many wise men and spiritual guides made in India.
-He had visions of all Buddhist deities, even without making a specific spiritual practice.
+In this way, PADMA-SAMBHAVA studied and received all the SUTRAS, Tantras and teachings from the many realized sages and spiritual guides in India.
+He had visions of all the Buddhist deities, even without doing any specific spiritual practice.
 During this period he made known the modality

-to reach the first level of VIDYADHARA, that of full spiritual maturity.
+to attain the first level of VIDYADHARA, that of full spiritual maturity.

 He had many paranormal powers.

-He learned the yogic art of extracting essences from different substances to acquire longevity.
+He learned the yogic art of extracting essences from different substances for the acquisition of longevity.

 He then came to master the art of the preservation of body heat, without the help of clothes (TUMMO).

-He achieved mental clarity, the ability to lethen and move into space at very high speeds with the help of breath control, and accumulated extensive knowledge through fasting and deep meditation on the cow.
+He gained mental clarity, the ability to levitate and move in space at very high speeds with the help of breath control, and he accumulated vast knowledge through fasting and deep meditation on emptiness.

-Through the successful realization of numerous spiritual SADHANAs, PADMA-SAMBHAVA has managed not to be affected by any difficulties of life.
+By successfully performing numerous spiritual SADHANAS, the PADMA-SAMBHAVA has managed not to be affected by any difficulties in life.

-He then learned to master perfectly the art of extracting elixir from stones and sand, as well as transmuting impure food into pure food.
+He then learned to perfectly master the art of extracting the elixir from stones and sand, as well as transmuting impure food into pure food.

-Another achievement of his was the perfection in the practice of all ASANAs (body posts).
+Another achievement of his was the perfection in the practice of all asanas (body postures).

-PADMA-SAMBHAVA has achieved craftsmanship in other yogic techniques such as:
+PADMA-SAMBHAVA also achieved mastery in other yogic techniques such as:

 prolonging life by assimilating the essential subtle energy of gold,